gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/README.md

 ---

+## Operating Systems and ARM architectures supported

+This tutorial has been tested with .NET Core applications running on Raspberry Pi OS and Ubuntu 20.04 for both 32bit (ARM32) and 64bit (ARM64).
+The projects also include build tasks for Debug and Release configurations.

+---

+## Tips and Tricks for setting up Ubuntu 20.04 on a Raspberry Pi

+Check out the following [Raspberry Pi Tips and Tricks](./TIPS_AND_TRICKS.md) to boot Ubuntu from USB3 SSD, how to overclock, enable WiFi, and support for the Raspberry Pi Sense HAT.

+---

 ## Raspberry Pi .NET Core Developer Learning Path

 * Lab 1: [Create your  first Raspberry Pi .NET Core C# IoT Application](labs/Lab_1_Build_dot_NET_Core_app/README.md)